-On five occasions over a period of just three days, five different television shows on Comedy Central went on a tear bashing Catholicism.
+On five occasions in the past three days, five different shows on Comedy Central went on a tear bashing Catholicism

-- A clip was shown of a priest greeting children, shaking their heads.
-Tosh implied that the priest was overcompensating, as if to say, "look at me not fondling these children!" ("Tosh.0," 3/15) - Comedian Pete Holmes said "my girlfriend from Christian college" offered to perform oral sex on him (he used an obscenity), "but I turned it down for the Lord.
-You owe me, Jesus." ("Not Safe with Nikki Glazer," 3/15) - Comedian Bret Ernst recalled how his grandma demanded that he clean his room, stating that "I'm Roman Catholic, so my grandmother had those crazy saint statutes-she bitch-slapped Saint Peter on the floor." ("This Is Not Happening," 3/15) - Chris Hardwick asked Lauren Lapkus and John Early what Instagram filter the pope would use.
-Lapkus said, "Whatever best shows off that body of Christ."
-Early said, "The filter that obscures all the child abuse." ("@Midnight with Chris Hardwick," 3/16) - Trevor Noah said St. Patrick's Day "is supposed to be a religious holiday," but Jesus didn't authorize a drunken fest.
+- A clip is shown of a priest greeting children, shaking their heads.
+Tosh implies that the priest is overcompensating, as if to say, "look at me not fondling these children!" ("Tosh.0," 3/15) - Comedian Pete Holmes says "my girlfriend from Christian college" offered to perform oral sex on him (he used an obscenity), "but I turned it down for the Lord.
+You owe me, Jesus." ("Not Safe with Nikki Glazer," 3/15) - Comedian Bret Ernst recalls how his grandma demanded that he clean his room, stating that "I'm Roman Catholic, so my grandmother had those crazy saint statutes-she bitch-slapped Saint Peter on the floor." ("This Is Not Happening," 3/15) - Chris Hardwick asks Lauren Lapkus and John Early what Instagram filter the pope will use.
+Lapkus says, "Whatever best shows off that body of Christ."
+Early says, "The filter that obscures all the child abuse." ("@Midnight with Chris Hardwick," 3/16) - Trevor Noah says St. Patrick's Day "is supposed to be a religious holiday," but Jesus didn't authorize a drunken fest.
 But because blacks don't participate, "you can have six million drunk white people screaming on the streets." ("Daily Show," 3/17)